Unlocking the Potential of Difficulty Prior in RL-based Multimodal Reasoning: Related Work

 \section{Related Work}

 \textbf{Large Reasoning Model.} The evolution of large reasoning models has witnessed significant progress across three dimensions: task complexity, reasoning methodology, and modality expansion.
-Early models like GPT-3~\cite{brown2020language} demonstrated strong performance on simple QA tasks but struggled with long-chain logical reasoning.
-The introduction of CoT prompting~\cite{wei2022chain} enables models to explicitly decompose problems into multiple intermediate reasoning steps and perform more thorough logical analysis.
-Subsequent works like self-consistency decoding~\cite{wang2022self} and program-aided reasoning~\cite{gao2023pal} further improved robustness and precision on the complex tasks.
-Apart from these, the emergence of OpenAI's o1~\cite{o1} and DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} further boost model's reasoning capability and attract increasing attention.
-Recent advancements~\cite{huang2025vision, shen2025vlm, yang2025r1} also try to explore similar "Aha moment" in multimodal large language models (MLLMs) with RL, which marks a critical milestone in large reasoning models.
+Early models like GPT-3~\citep{brown2020language} demonstrated strong performance on simple QA tasks~\cite{liu2024synthvlm} but struggled with long-chain logical reasoning.
+The introduction of CoT prompting~\citep{wei2022chain} enables models to explicitly decompose problems into multiple intermediate reasoning steps and perform more thorough logical analysis.
+Apart from these, the emergence of OpenAI's o1~\citep{o1} and DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} further boost model's reasoning capability and attract increasing attention.
 Extending this success to vision-language models has been proven challenging and there are various obstacles due to the fact that complex spatial or perceptual problems require more than just pattern recognition, making it non-trivial to design rewards and training schemes that yield genuine insight.
-Despite these challenges, recent studies have made notable progress, such as the early successful replication in R1-Zero~\cite{zhou2025r1}, larger-scaling in MM-Eureka~\cite{meng2025mm}, noise augmented rollout strategy in NoisyRollout~\cite{liu2025noisyrollout}.
-Apart from RL only methods, lots of work attempt to utilize the combination of SFT and RL (\textit{e.g.}, R1-VL~\cite{r1vl}, OpenVLthinker~\cite{openvlthinker}, VLAA-Thinker~\cite{vl-thinking2025} and R1-OneVision~\cite{r1-onevision}).
+Despite these challenges, recent studies have made notable progress, such as the early successful replication in R1-Zero~\citep{zhou2025r1}, larger-scaling in MM-Eureka~\citep{meng2025mm}, noise augmented rollout strategy in NoisyRollout~\citep{liu2025noisyrollout}.
+Apart from RL only methods, lots of work attempt to utilize the combination of SFT and RL (\textit{e.g.}, R1-VL~\citep{r1vl}, OpenVLthinker~\citep{openvlthinker}, VLAA-Thinker~\citep{vl-thinking2025} and R1-OneVision~\citep{r1-onevision}).
 In this work, we conduct comprehensive exploration on the often over-looked \textit{difficulty} prior information under the setting of only RL-based finetuning to further boost model's reasoning capability.
-In contrast to previous GRPO-LEAD~\cite{zhang2025grpo}, which is restricted to text-only reasoning tasks, and Curr-ReFT~\cite{deng2025boosting}, which rely on substantially larger training data, our method aims at multimodal reasoning and exploits the key role of \textit{difficulty} information from following three perspectives: data curation, advantage estimation differentiation, and lightweight difficulty-aware prompts and finally achieve excellent performance with only a small amount of \textbf{2.0K+0.6K} data.
+In contrast to previous GRPO-LEAD~\citep{zhang2025grpo}, which is restricted to text-only reasoning tasks, and Curr-ReFT~\citep{deng2025boosting}, which rely on substantially larger training data, our method aims at multimodal reasoning and exploits the key role of \textit{difficulty} information from following three perspectives: data curation, advantage estimation differentiation, and lightweight difficulty-aware prompts and finally achieve excellent performance with only a small amount of \textbf{2.0K+0.6K} data.